White Day is celebrated exactly a month after Valentine’s Day on March 14th.

 In the 1970s, a small sweets shop in Fukuoka cashed in on the idea that it wasn’t really fair that only men got to receive chocolates from women and not the other way around.

-The owner of the shop read a letter in a women’s magazine where a reader lamented the fact that ladies don’t get anything in return for their Valentine’s chocolate gifts they give.
+The owner of the shop read a letter in a women’s magazine where a reader lamented the fact that ladies don’t get anything in return for Valentine’s chocolate gifts they give.

 Japan is, after all, a culture that is quite serious about gifting as well as return-gifting (‘okaeshi’).